NVIDIA/modulus-makani/README.md

 ### Model packages

 By default, Makani will save out a model package when training starts.
 Model packages allow easily contain all the necessary data to run the model.
 This includes statistics used to normalize inputs and outputs, unpredicted static channels and even the code which appends celestial features such as the cosine of the solar zenith angle.
 Read more about model packages [here](networks/Readme.md).

+## Known Issues

+:warning: **architectures with complex-valued weights**: Training some architectures with complex-valued weights requires yet to be released patches to PyTorch.
+A hotfix that addresses these issues is available in the `makani/third_party/torch` folder.
+Overwriting the corresponding files in the PyTorch installation will resolve these issues.

 ## Contributing